collective/mr.bob/docs/source/templateauthor.rst

  Note that `pre_ask_question` and `post_ask_question` are defined for questions in the ``[questions]`` section of ``.mrbob.ini``.

-:mod:`mrbob.validators` are functions provided by `mr.bob` that can be used as ``post_ask_question`` hook to validate the answer.
+:mod:`mrbob.hooks` are functions provided by `mr.bob` that can be used as ``post_ask_question`` hook to validate the answer.
 Raise :exc:`mrbob.configurator.ValidationError` to re-ask the question.